rsek/dataforged/moves.md

 Additionally, you may __Sacrifice Resources (-1)__, and add 1 repair point.

-If you are repairing a battered vehicle, first spend 2 repair points to clear the impact.
-Then, spend each point to do one of the following: take +1 integrity for a vehicle, give a mechanical companion +1 health, or restore one disabled module.
+If you are repairing a **battered** vehicle, first spend 2 repair points to clear that impact.
+Then, spend each point to do one of the following: take +1 integrity for a vehicle, give a mechanical companion +1 health, or restore one broken module.
 If you are repairing something other than those options, spend 5 points to bring it back to full working condition, or 3 points to repair with a complication or persistent malfunction.
 Unused points are discarded.

 On a **miss**, the repairs are not made and the situation worsens. __Pay the Price__.